lixing-w/LGAD_analysis/README.md

     miscellaneous - miscellaneous files and data

 Running the project:
-    1)  Always specify the root directory to target database in utils.py, by setting DATABASE_DIR.
+    1)  Specify the root directory to target database in utils.py, by setting DATABASE_DIR.
 This constant is share across many scripts of the system.
+        If you want to perform any operation on data in a new database, always remeber to change DATABASE_DIR before running the code.
+Not doing so might lead to undefined behavior.

         All databases should be in folder ./data at the project root.
 Each database should contain sensor folders, each of which contains scans or folders of scans.
 All sensor folders are assumed to be